 4. Deribasivska Street & City Garden

-One of the top things to do in Odessa is to stroll down its central street, Deribasivska Street.
-It was named after one of Odessa’s founders, a Spanish military José de Ribas.
+One of the top things to do in Odesa is to stroll down its central street, Deribasivska Street.
+It was named after one of Odesa’s founders, a Spanish military José de Ribas.
 The street is pedestrian since 1984.

 Here, there’s a charming park with fountains, called The City Garden.

-Another must-stop for architecture lovers is Odessa passage, the late-19th-century shopping center&hotel.
+Another must-stop for architecture lovers is Odesa passage, the late-19th-century shopping center&hotel.

-5. Museums – Odessa Museum of Western and Eastern Art & Odessa Archaeological Museum
+5. Museums – Odessa Museum of Western and Eastern Art & Odesa Archaeological Museum

 While the old town of Odessa is an open-air museum itself, you can always include a few local exhibitions to your list of things to do in Odessa.

 Odessa Archaeological Museum is one of the oldest ones in Ukraine and it showcases more than 160 000 archaeological finds from the Black Sea region.